 Bronstein, Gewirtz & Grossman, LLC Notifies Desktop Metal, Inc. (DM) Shareholders of Class Action and Encourages Investors to Contact the Firm

 NEW YORK, Dec.
-23, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Desktop Metal, Inc. ("Desktop Metal" or the "Company") (NYSE: DM) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Desktop Metal between March 15, 2021 and November 15, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/dm.
+28, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Desktop Metal, Inc. (“Desktop Metal” or the “Company”) (: DM) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Desktop Metal between March 15, 2021 and November 15, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/dm.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.